catalyst-cloud/catalystcloud-docs/source/database.rst

 performance log that consists of SQL statements that have taken longer than the specified long_query_time to execute.

-First thing we have to do is check whether we have logging enabled on our instance or not.
+The first thing we have to do is check whether we have logging enabled on our instance or not.

 .. code-block:: bash